microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgtMobileAppConfigurationUserStatusSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphManagedDeviceMobileAppConfigurationUserSummary1>: Contains properties, inherited properties and actions for an MDM mobile app configuration user status summary.
+BODYPARAMETER <IMicrosoftGraphManagedDeviceMobileAppConfigurationUserSummary>: Contains properties, inherited properties and actions for an MDM mobile app configuration user status summary.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview
   - `[ErrorCount <Int32?>]`: Number of error Users
   - `[FailedCount <Int32?>]`: Number of failed Users